TeachBooks/mirror_teachbook_manual/book/installation-and-setup/extension.md

 # Making comments on the website

-This section will explain how to use the extension hypothesis in order to make comments.
+This section will explain how to use the extension hypothesis in order to make comments, an alternative is Utterances but this is only available for GitHub-hosted books.

 Firstly, you will need to open your interactive text book in your browser.
 Take as example the [MUDE](https://mude.citg.tudelft.nl/book/intro.html) book.